JohT/code-graph-analysis-pipeline/COMMANDS.md

     ```

 👉 See [scripts/examples/analyzeAxonFramework.sh](./scripts/examples/analyzeAxonFramework.sh) as an example script that combines all the above steps.
-👉 See [code-reports Pipeline](./.github/workflows/code-reports.yml) on how to do this within a GitHub Actions Workflow.
+👉 See [Code Structure Analysis Pipeline](./.github/workflows/code-structure-analysis.yml) on how to do this within a GitHub Actions Workflow.

 ### Command Line Options